Not on this List. . .

 The Good Place almost didn’t catch my interest.
 Yet so many people whose opinion I respected raved about it that I persevered.
 At the end of Chapter 4 it happened – the twist that makes all four seasons worth it.

 With spectacular writing, a diverse cast, and a premise that seems unsustainable, The Good Place juxtaposes screwball antics with all the big philosophical questions of human existence.
 Yes, it’s a comedy.
+And the finale was so very good in the very best teary way.
+Tissues, lotsa tissues.
+Even on the rewatch.

 What is a moral life?
 What does it mean to be kind, truthful, or supportive?
 How are you ever sure you serve a greater good?
 In today’s complicated and globally interconnected world, how can we give and not take?
 Yes, honest, it’s a comedy.